 Each one has also scored highly when it comes to identifying and removing any virus or malware that's been targeted at Mac users.
-Despite what some people claim, Mac viruses do exist, but it’s very hard for them to spread.

-However, you should be careful not to get complacent if you own a Mac, as viruses and security risks are increasing, so it is wise to consider buying antivirus software for your Mac.
+You should be careful not to get complacent if you own a Mac, as viruses and security risks are increasing, so it is wise to consider buying antivirus software for your Mac.

 OS X and macOS are based on the Unix operating system, which is sandboxed.
 That means it’s very difficult for viruses to do any damage.
 Think of them as locked in a little box from which they can’t escape no matter how hard they try.